ZijinZheng/iRobot-HLI-Definition/README.md

 ## DEMO
 Play the built-in demo.
 Refer to OP, p.
 8.

-To play demo 0 to cover the floor
+To play demo 0 to cover the floor:

     DEMO 0